 High blood pressure

 Decreasing kidney function is usually linked with a rise in blood pressure.
 This rise is small at first and may only be detected by taking blood pressure over 24-hours.
-Even small rises in blood pressure need to be treated, as uncontrolled high blood pressure increases the risk of kidney damage.
+Even small rises in blood pressure need to be treated, as unmanaged high blood pressure increases the risk of kidney damage.

 If kidney damage is detected, high blood pressure medications called ACE inhibitors (medicines to treat high blood pressure and heart disease) help protect the kidneys from further kidney damage.